 The need for a good home internet connection has become more essential than ever now that most of the world is working from home.
 However, internet is anything but cheap, and it seems to only get more expensive the longer you’re with your internet provider.
-Although we can’t make your bill go away, here are some steps any household can take to lower their internet bill without making any major sacrifices.
+Although we can’t make your bill go away, here are some steps any household can take to reduce their internet bill without making any major sacrifices.

 Buy your own equipment